Dave Leitao: Virginia

 Leitao's third season (2007–2008) was marked with close losses and early injuries to the team's top two frontcourt players, Tunji Soroye and Laurynas Mikalauskas; the two injured players only appeared in two games and sixteen games, respectively.
 The team attained a 4–3 record with Mikalauskas in the line-up versus a 1–8 record with him injured.
 Without these two players, the Cavaliers proceeded to lose seven games by two points or less or in overtime; the team ended the season with a record of 17–16 (5–11 ACC).
 However, as injured players began to return to the team, the Cavaliers won six of their final ten games, and advanced to the semifinals of the inaugural College Basketball Invitational.

 In Leitao's fourth year (2008–09), Virginia was the unanimous pick for last place in the ACC.
 In December, UVA looked as if they were going to be the surprise of the ACC with their first ACC win coming at Georgia Tech.
 However, Georgia Tech was the surprise finishing last with UVA coming in 11th place at 4–12 in the league.
 Leitao's frustrated team was led by Sylven Landesberg who averaged 16.8 points per game and captured the ACC Rookie of the Year award.
 Other notables: Assane Sene missed early and late parts of the season with ankle injuries while showing some promise as a young defensive stopper.
 Sammy Zeglinski, Leitao's first recruit, gained valuable experience at point guard after being red-shirted in 2007–08 with an ankle injury.
 Overall, fans were quite discouraged with the lack of improvements and player rotation.
 4th year Mamadi Diane's career hit the lowest point during a 4-game stretch where he did not log a single minute.
 However, he did return for 23 points in his Senior Day finale and 24 points in the first round loss to BC in the ACC tournament.
-Leitao resigned as head coach on March 16, 2009 at the conclusion of a 10–18 season and 11th-place finish in the ACC.
+Leitao resigned as head coach on March 16, 2009, at the conclusion of a 10–18 season and 11th-place finish in the ACC.
 The 10–18 season was Virginia's worst season since the 1966–67 season, when the team posted a 9–17 record.
-Leitao would be paid $2.1 million in a contract buyout by the University of Virginia.
+Leitao was paid $2.1 million in a contract buyout by the University of Virginia.
+Tony Bennett succeeded him two weeks later on March 30.